vanHeemstraSystems/customer-development-model/300/999/500/1100/README.md

 **Use Case**: Music

-* **Information gathered**: After final approval, you choose to squash and merge to main to create a clean commit history.
-GitHub Actions runs a final build and test cycle.StoriesOnBoard automatically updates the roadmap to show this feature as completed.
+* **Information gathered**:
+  <br/>After final approval, you choose to squash and merge to main to create a clean commit history.
+  - GitHub Actions runs a final build and test cycle.
+  - StoriesOnBoard automatically updates the roadmap to show this feature as completed.

 * **Tools**: